-These websites also have great guided meditations for anxiety relief:
+Use these free websites with guided meditations for anxiety relief:

 Plan to do one guided relaxation exercise twice a day, morning and evening, as if you’re taking anxiety medication.
 Research shows that these strategies are just as effective, and similarly change your brain chemistry.
 Administer as needed anytime you feel panicky.

 4. Don’t contribute to the panic.
 By all means, talk to friends and family about your fears.
-But do NOT flood Facebook and social media with your anxieties.
-On Twitter today an *uninfected* MD posted that she's written a will and has said goodbye to her children.
+But do NOT flood social media with your anxieties.
+On Twitter today an *uninfected* man posted that he's written a will and has said goodbye to his children.
 People are already terrified; how does that help?
 Take care of your friends and loved ones by reducing anxiety contagion.
-Hold off on posting those photos of cleaned-out grocery stores and re-sharing that horror story you just heard.
-Avoid SHOUTY CAPS and EXCLAMATION POINTS!!!!!
-As tempting as it is, please don't attempt to predict the future, especially if it's dystopian.
+Hold off on posting photos of cleaned-out grocery stores and re-sharing that horror story you just heard.
+Avoid SHOUTY CAPS and exclamation points!!!!!
 If you have friends who are posting inflammatory posts, temporarily mute them.
 Setting boundaries isn't only okay, it's critical.

-5. Maintain social relationships.
+5. Stay social.
 What’s the worst punishment you can give a human being?
 It isn’t prison and it isn’t Thanksgiving traffic.
 The answer is solitary confinement, otherwise known as social isolation.
 What does it say about us that the worst thing you can do to us is isolate us from others…?
 Humans are social animals.
 We’re genetically wired to need each other for food, shelter, and protection against predators.
 This is never as true as it is during a crisis.
 In the presence of others, your brain releases chemicals like serotonin (which raises mood), dopamine (confers feelings of pleasure and reward), and endorphins – your natural pain-killers.
-So even though we're avoiding group gatherings, make sure to keep in close touch with friends and family.
+Make sure to keep in close touch with friends and family.
 If you can't be in person, schedule Facetime dates and make phone calls.
 Start group threads.
-Make virtual dinner dates, online coffee dates, and attend meetings online.
+Plan dinner dates and online coffee dates.
 Start a neighborhood listserv and offer to help one another.
 You can even virtually watch movies with friends who live far away.
 And don't forget to cuddle your pets - Fuzz Therapy is real.

 6. Establish a daily schedule.
-Social distancing and isolating at home present their own unique challenges, one of which is the loss of your daily routine.
+Spending more time at home presents its own unique challenges, one of which is the loss of your daily routine.
 This can make us feel anxious and dysregulated.
-Create a new routine that involves as many components of your regular life as possible, including a wake-time, a sleep-time, exercise, social engagement, and 3 meals.
+Create a new routine that involves as many components of your regular life as possible, including a wake-time, a sleep-time, exercise, social engagement, and three meals.
 Impose structure as if it was a normal work day: Set your alarm in the morning, exercise, shower, eat breakfast, sit down to do some work, take scheduled breaks, etc.

 7. Separate work space from living space.
 If you’re working from home, carving out a work space will help you separate work from the rest of your life.
 This can help you stay organized and focused; more importantly, it can help you feel less trapped and claustrophobic.
 Your work space can be an office, a writing desk in the corner, even the dining room table – as long as it’s a designated work space separate from your regular activities of daily living.
 When you’re done with work for the day, leave that space – and all work – behind.

 8. Leave the house.
 Don’t fall into the trap of endlessly sitting on the couch in your pajamas for days on end.
 It will only make you feel imprisoned, and increases the likelihood that you'll get *more* anxious and depressed.
 Get out and see the sky, even if you just stand in the sun for 10-minute intervals.
 Drive to a remote location and take a walk, or park at your favorite lookout.
 Go for a "socially-distanced" walk, water your garden, bring the dog to a park.
-(To dispell a rumor: pets CANNOT give you coronavirus, experts say.)
-Don't forget yer mask!
+And if nothing else, GET OUT OF YOUR PAJAMAS.

 9. Get out into nature.
 Research shows that nature – trees, birdsong, sun, sky – improves mood, lowers stress and anxiety, reduces blood pressure, and improves overall sense of well-being.
 Stand outside in the sun and breathe fresh air.
-Go on a solo bird-watching walk with binoculars.
+Go on a bird-watching walk with binoculars.
 Study bumblebees in the backyard.
-Read in your garden.
-If you need to stay inside, jump online to witness the UC Berkeley falcons hatch their eggs (there are 4)!
+Read with friends in your garden.
+If you need to stay inside, jump online to witness the UC Berkeley falcons hatching their eggs.
 Or download an app like Rain Rain, and listen to soothing nature sounds.
 It can really help.

-11. Distract, soothe, and stay busy.
+11. Self-soothe and distract.
 If you don’t have anything to do, your mind will fixate on your anxieties.
 Distract and soothe using physical activities (build something, draw, write, bake, exercise), cognitive activities that engage your mind (Sudoku, crossword puzzles, books, movies, board games, podcasts), and sensations (take a bath, drink a mug of hot tea, eat a favorite meal, listen to soothing music).
 This is the time to take care of brain and body.

-12. Get support.
+12. Get a therapist.
 In the face of a global pandemic, anxiety is NORMAL - not a sign of mental illness.
-There are therapists out there trained to help us navigate this panic, and there's never been a better time to get one.
+There are trained therapists out there available to help us navigate this mess, and there's never been a better time to get one.
 Most have migrated online and have extra openings.
-Try Cognitive Behavioral Therapy (CBT), Mindfulness-Based Stress Reduction (MBSR), or sign up for breath work with expert physiotherapists to help lower anxiety.
-(Try these breathing practices daily, they're great.)
+Try Cognitive Behavioral Therapy (CBT), Mindfulness-Based Stress Reduction (MBSR), or biofeedback.
+Having a therapist doesn't make you crazy - it makes you smart.

-Please share this post with anyone who needs some anxiety-relief.
+Please share this column with anyone who needs some anxiety-relief.
 Stay safe and stay sane, everyone.
 This, too, shall pass.